abpframework/abp/docs/en/Community-Articles/2024-04-19-Performing-Case-Insensitive-Search-In-Postgresql/POST.md

 After these configurations, you should create a migration and apply it to your database as always.

-However, this solution comes with some problems, for example, by using non-deterministic collations, it's not yet possible to use pattern matching operators such as `LIKE` on columns.
-This is a huge problem, because it makes it hard to use LINQ.
-For example, you can't use `.EndsWith` or `.StartsWith` methods, because they are [translated to `LIKE` command on the SQL level](https://www.npgsql.org/efcore/mapping/translations.html).
+However, this solution comes with some problems, for example, by using non-deterministic collations, it's not yet possible to use pattern-matching operators such as `LIKE` on columns.
+This is a huge problem because it makes it hard to use LINQ.
+For example, you can't use the `.EndsWith` or `.StartsWith` methods, because they are [translated to `LIKE` command on the SQL level](https://www.npgsql.org/efcore/mapping/translations.html).

 ## Conclusion

-In PostgreSQL, you can perform case-insensitive searches by using the citext data type or by utilizing collation settings.
+In PostgreSQL, you can perform case-insensitive searches by using the `citext` data type or by utilizing collation settings.
 Nevertheless, if you have an ABP-based PostgreSQL application or a plain .NET application with PostgreSQL as the database option, to make a decision to pick one of these options, you can follow the following points:

 * If the accent is not important for you and the only thing you want to do, is make the PostgreSQL queries case-insensitive, using the `citext` data type option should be selected
 * If the accent is really important to you, and you don't use LINQ methods (such as `StartsWith` and `EndsWith` methods), you can use collations.